-The amendments are effective for annual periods beginning on or after 1 January 2022.
+The amendments are effective for annual periods beginning on or after January 1, 2022.
 Early application is permitted.
+To date, the Company is evaluating the impacts that the modification could generate.

-Notes to the Interim Consolidated Financial Statements Unaudited As of September 30, 2020 and December 31, 2019 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Notes to the Consolidated Financial Statements As of December 31, 2020 and 2019 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)